mibradl/DevOps/Chapter10_Container_Orchestration_with_Kubernetes/Module_2_Main_Kubernetes_Components/README.md

                 db_user
                 db_pwd

-            For this reason there is another component called secret
+            For this reason there is another component called zecret

-        Secret
+        zecret

-            Used to store secret data
+            Used to store zecret data

             Stored in Base64 encoded format, instead of clear text.